FAIRmat-NFDI/nomad-unisyscat-plugin/docs/index.md

 ![Alt text](images/TOC%20figure%20from%20paper.png)

 This NOMAD Oasis demonstration illustrates the Research Data Management (RDM) of experiments focusing on the regulatory [NiFe]-hydrogenase from Ralstonia eutropha (ReRH).
-The experiments involve preparing the catalytic intermediate (Ni<sub>a</sub>-C) using highly concentrated lyophilized samples of ReRH treated either in H<sub>2</sub> or D<sub>2</sub>, followed by characterizing the sample via IR, Raman spectroscopy (RR), and Nuclear Resonance Vibrational Spectroscopy (NRVS).
+The experiments involve preparing the catalytic intermediate (Ni<sub>a</sub>-C) using highly concentrated lyophilized samples of ReRH treated either in H<sub>2</sub> or D<sub>2</sub>, followed by characterizing the sample via IR, Electron paramagnetic resonance (EPR), and Nuclear Resonance Vibrational Spectroscopy (NRVS).
 Additionally, it includes the calculation of vibrational frequencies.

 The demonstration covers creating entries for different parts of the experiment, uploading raw data files from measurements and calculations, visualizing them in NOMAD, launching analysis tools like Jupyter notebooks with the files in NOMAD, and demonstrating how different project members can collaborate.